 10 critical questions to ask IT Support providers

-A perfect read for Managing Directors and Business Owners in the Legal, Accounting or Recruitment sector across the York & North Yorkshire area.
+A perfect read for Managing Directors and Business Owners in the Legal, Accounting or Recruitment sector in the Wakefield, Huddersfield and Halifax area.

 Have you ever been on the receiving end of resistance from your IT provider?
 Or maybe you have been on the end of appalling customer service, slow response times and failure to meet deadlines – only to then have to deal with disgruntled staff and customers?